 I will be discussing several of the issues in future blogs, especially item 1 above and items 2 and 4 below.
 Complacency in the field of statistics and in statistical education has resulted in

-- reliance on large-sample theory so that inaccurate normal distribution-based tools can be used, as opposed to tailoring the analyses to data characteristics using the bootstrap and semiparametric models
+- reliance on large-sample theory so that inaccurate normal distribution-based tools can be used, as opposed to tailoring the analyses to data characteristics using Bayesian methods, the bootstrap, and semiparametric models

 - belief that null hypothesis significance testing ever answered the scientific question and the p-values are useful

 - avoidance of the likelihood school of inference (relative likelihood, likelihood support intervals, likelihood ratios, etc.)